Afffaa/Afffaa-s-Athenaeum/content/Amirhossein Alivandi CV.md

 ## Research Experience

-- **Markov Chains Modeling of Large Particle Motion in a Binary Bubbling Fluidized Bed using MATLAB**, Sharif University of Technology, Dr. Fotovat (2022-2023)
+- **Markov Chains Modeling of Large Particle Motion in a Binary Bubbling Fluidized Bed using MATLAB**, Sharif University of Technology, Dr. Fotovat (2022-2023) [Resources/Amirhossein Alivandlai - PhD Defence.pdf|PDF]
-- **Machine Learning Modeling of Vacuum Membrane Distillation using Python**, Research Institute of Petroleum Industry, Dr. Sadeghian (2022-2024)
+- **Machine Learning Modeling of Vacuum Membrane Distillation using Python**, Research Institute of Petroleum Industry, Dr. Sadeghian (2022-2024) [Resources/Modeling Membrane Distillation Results.pdf|PDF]
-- **Classification of Robusta and Arabica Coffee Beans using PLS-DA Method, NIR Spectroscopy, and MATLAB**, Sharif University of Technology, Dr. Parastar (2022)
+- **Classification of Robusta and Arabica Coffee Beans using PLS-DA Method, NIR Spectroscopy, and MATLAB**, Sharif University of Technology, Dr. Parastar (2022) [Resources/PLS-DA and NIR Spectroscopy for Classification of Robusta and Arabica Coffee Beans.pdf|PDF]
 - **Simulation of Propylene Glycol Production using Aspen HYSYS**, Sharif University of Technology, Dr. Taherinia (2022)
 - **Machine Learning Classification of Particles in a Binary Fluidized Bed using MATLAB and Python**, Sharif University of Technology, Dr. Fotovat (2021-2022)
 - **Simulation and Optimization of Axial-flow and Radial-flow Reactors for Dehydrogenation of Ethylbenzene into Styrene based on a Heterogeneous Kinetic Model using MATLAB**, Sharif University of Technology, Dr. Khorashe (2021)